TimH96/anti-burner-bot/README.md

 #### Install

-You can download one of the packaged directories from the release page.
-Just unpack that and run the executable inside.
+You can download one of the packaged executables from the [releases page](https://github.com/TimH96/anti-burner-bot/releases) and just run that.

 Alternatively you can also clone and build the project yourself: